What I thought was perhaps a retinal detachment turned out to be much less serious. I wish I had known the facts I will share with you.

 Whatever this was now, it was behaving like a floater.
 When I tried to actually look at it, it moved away or was gone.

 I included this rough sketch because I wrote an article after I began having ocular migraines and also attached a sketch.
-Many who have seen it said it was the first time they have seen the exact same thing they see and realized they may be having ocular migraines.
+Many who have seen it said it was the first time they have seen the exact same thing they see and realized they might be having ocular migraines.
 I am hoping this very crude drawing will make readers realize that a lot of us have "junk" floating around in our eyes, especially as we age.
 They're likely harmless, but if you're ever concerned about them, contact your doctor right away.

 Could It Be Retinal Detachment?

 I have a friend who is going through a retinal detachment, and she said it began with a black spot in her eye.
-I just wasn't sure exactly what this was, so I called my ophthalmologist's office but only got the answering machine, which told me to call back in 15 minutes if I didn't receive a call back.
+I just wasn't sure exactly what this was, so I called my ophthalmologist's office but only got the answering machine, which told me to call back in 15 minutes if I didn't receive a callback.

 I waited 20 minutes, then called the nurse on call at Ochsner.
 She told me to go to the ER immediately when I described what I was seeing and feeling.
 She said it was likely nothing, but with anything that concerns the eyes, it's better to err on the side of caution.